lindsaypenkrat/FinalProject/README.md

 - August 2018: NVIDIA AI Developer News: [AI Enables Markerless Animal Tracking](https://news.developer.nvidia.com/ai-enables-markerless-animal-tracking/)
 - July 2018: Ed Yong covered DeepLabCut and interviewed several users for the [Atlantic](https://www.theatlantic.com/science/archive/2018/07/deeplabcut-tracking-animal-movements/564338).
 - April 2018: first DeepLabCut preprint on [arXiv.org](https://arxiv.org/abs/1804.03142)
-# Final Project (McCoy, Moghaddassi, & Penkrat)

-1. Runnable Scripts and Commands:
-   - ReducingRuntimeWithDynamicCroppingAndFilterData(McCoy).ipynb
-   - (lindsay put your file here)
-   - color_segmentation.py, nemo.py (Ashkan Moghaddassi)

-2. Contributions:
-   -  Matthew McCoy was resonsible for the completion of the Final Presentation Slides and Final Report.
-He is also responsible for the Notebook called "ReducingRuntimeWithDynamicCroppingAndFilterData(McCoy).ipynb" which attempted to decrease the running time of the analyzation of the input video, and applied a tracking points filter and a skeleton filter.
-The filter results can be seen by running the notebook and accessing the file "/content/cloned-DLC-repo/examples/openfield-Pranav-2018-10-30/videos/m3v1mp4DLC_resnet50_openfieldOct30shuffle1_1000_labeled.mp4" or by reading the Final Report and viewing the associated pictures.
-He is also responsible for the Final Presentation Powerpoint and the following Final Report sections: Related Work, Methods, Conclusions, References, and his respective Experiments.
-   -  Lindsay Penkrat (just say what you did)
-   -  Ashkan Moghaddassi was responsible for the formulation of the project objectives and the implementation of DeepLabCut on the GPU machine.
-He wrote Python scripts for color segmentation cropping of the video frames which attempted to improve runtime efficiency and labeling accuracy.
-Files and results can be found in the folder entitled "color_segmentation."